Task-Synchronized Recurrent Neural Networks: Related Work

 Phased LSTMs \cite{Neil:2016:PLA:3157382.3157532} allow LSTMs to operate on multiple timescales by introducing additional time gates to the LSTM units and making them specialize by opening the gates with different frequencies and phases.
 The model can also deal with time-irregular data.

-These model variations, however, are based on experimental gate design and require extra learning for the extra time inputs.
-Our approach to time-adaptive RNNs is different in that timing is introduced systematically based on time-sampling the RNNs as continuous-time dynamical systems, and requires no additional learning.
+These model variations are a bit similar to our approach, however, they are based on experimental gate design and require extra learning for the extra time inputs.
+Our approach to task-synchronized RNNs is different in that timing is introduced systematically and directly based on time-sampling the RNNs as continuous-time dynamical systems, and requires no additional learning.
 The previous work that our approaches are directly based on is cited in Section \ref{methods}.

-Lastly, the irregular-sampling problem has been addressed in Neural Ordinary Differential Equations (Neural ODEs) \cite{chen2018neural}, where the derivative of the hidden state is learned using a neural network.
-In such an approach, a black-box ODE solver can be used to compute the output of the network where irregular timings can be incorporated into the solver naturally.
-However, in that work, a standard RNN encoder had to be used for the initialization of the ODE-Net, and since the RNN was not aware of the sampling rate of the time series, this approach can not be used for multiple sequences with distinct sampling rates.